GiulioCodeWizard/Spotify/README.md

 ---

-## 📝 License
+## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.